KRWG (FM): History

 KRWG signed on the air on October 3, 1964.
 It was originally powered at only 740 watts.
 It served as a college radio station for students training for careers in broadcasting.
 Its city of license was University Park, New Mexico, a community within the campus of New Mexico State University.

 The call letters represent the initials of Ralph Willis Goddard.
 He was the dean of the Engineering School at New Mexico College of Agriculture and Mechanic Arts, the original name of New Mexico State University.
-Goddard was responsible for the founding of KOB radio (now KKOB).
+Goddard was responsible for the founding of KOB radio).
 Before that station moved to Albuquerque, it was owned by the college and it broadcast in Las Cruces.
 Goddard was electrocuted in 1929 while working on the KOB transmitter.

 In the 1970s, KRWG changed its city of license to Las Cruces.
 The station moved to its current frequency and got an increase in tower height and power, becoming a full Class C1 FM station.
-It also became a member of National Public Radio, airing NPR news shows along with classical and jazz music.
+It also became a member of National Public Radio (NPR), airing NPR news shows along with classical and jazz music.
 Over the years, news and information has played a larger role in the station's schedule, with music programs still heard in middays, evenings and weekends.